ManagementCore API

 Policies

-Policies (read more about Policies and access control here) can be created and/or attached to User where they can act as principal-based policies for a specific User.
+Policies (read more about Policies and access control here) can be created and/or attached to User where they serve as principal-based policies for a specific User.
 Here is an example:

 1